Create an Airwallex account today

 Multi-currency vs. foreign currency accounts

-Even the best foreign currency accounts only let you hold funds in a single foreign currency – for example, euros or pounds.
+Even the best foreign currency accounts only let you hold funds in a single foreign currency.
+For example, euros or pounds.
 A multi-currency account, however, lets you hold and transact in multiple currencies from a single account, similar to having several foreign accounts.

 The verdict: The difference is the scope of denominations.
 Multi-currency accounts suit businesses operating across multiple regions, while a foreign currency account could suffice if you deal in one overseas currency.